julzinsights/julzinsightcom3/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
-      We are an independent studio focused on creating cutting-edge solutions, building impactful products, and providing bespoke services.
+      We are an independent studio focused on creating cutting-edge solutions by building impactful products, and providing bespoke services.
     actions:
       - label: Get Started!